isaacg11/starterTemplate-Vote-Object/README.md

 }
 ```
 6) **Run app**
 - To run your app, you'll need to install the Stamplay Command Line Tool.
-Enter this command in your command line:
+If you have already installed it, ignore this step.
+Otherwise, enter this command in your command line:
 ```
 $ npm install -g stamplay-cli
 ```